ichilton/fog/lib/fog/bigv/README.md

 ## Accounts

 Accounts are a billable entity.
-Accounts would generally relate to a company, organisation, or maybe a persion.
+Accounts relate to a company, organisation, or maybe a person.
 An account can be accessed by multiple users (eg: employees) and a user can access multiple accounts (so the same user could for example, access the accounts of multiple companies and/or have a personal account).
 Accounts contain groups and virtual machines.

 ### Get all accounts